tonyelhabr/bdb2021/README.md

-Finally, I fit a linear regression model with EPA as the response variable using the same features as those in the propensity model, only adding an indicator for whether the targeted receiver was pick or not (`is_target_picked`).
+Finally, I fit a linear regression model with EPA as the response variable using the same features as those in the propensity model, only adding an indicator for whether the targeted receiver was picked or not (`is_target_picked`).
 The big thing to note is that `is_target_picked1` does not show up as statistically significant.